0xf17/ach2019/README.md

 3. Predicting runtime based on arithmetic functions.

 ### Week 2 Exercises
-1. Calculating the number of arithmetic steps required by algorithm (Exercise will be sent over email)
+1. Exercise 2: Calculating the number of arithmetic steps required by algorithm (Exercise will be sent over email)
 1. Runtime analysis based on the given objectives for Binary Search, Merge Sort and/or Quick Sort.
 (Submission: Week 2 Thursday)